IN10/multilanguage/readme.md

     Route::transGet('news.show');
 });
 ```
-Note that using a `transGet` call outside of a multilanguage routing group, will not work.
+Note that using `transGet` outside of a multilanguage routing group will not work.

 The translation key is automatically looked up in the `routes.php` translation file.
-All translation routes must always be translated, but the package will scream at you if you're missing translations.
+All translation routes must always be translated.
+Don't fret: the package will scream at you if you're missing a translation.
 ```php
 // en
 return [